vinitsonawane45/my-oauth-app-info/privacy-policy.md

 - Improve your email productivity with future features like auto follow-ups, smart replies, and scheduling

 ### Data Storage:
-- We store necessary user data (like token and emails) in a secure MongoDB database.
+- We store necessary user data (like tokens and emails) in a secure MongoDB database.
 - We do **not** sell or share your data with any third party.

+### Data Retention & Deletion:
+- User data obtained through Google OAuth is retained only while the user continues using our service.
+- Users can request deletion of their data by contacting us at **vinitsonawane76@gmail.com**.
+- Upon request or user deauthorization, all associated data will be permanently deleted from our database.

+### AI & Machine Learning Policy:
+- We do **not** use any data obtained through Google Workspace APIs to train, improve, or develop generalized AI or machine learning models.

 ### Security:
 - Your data is encrypted in transit.